Instructions for purchasing airfare:

 - Package airfare, lodging, and/or car rental deals are not permitted.

 - When working with a travel agency, advise the agent when you are flexible about your departure and return times to increase your likelihood of getting an economical fare.

-- When working with a local travel agent, request that your travel be paid with the campus PBP Account or your Travel card to eliminate the need for you to spend your own money out-of-pocket.
+- When working with a local travel agent, request that your travel be paid with the campus Preferred Booking Program direct billed account or your Travel card to eliminate the need for you to spend your own money out-of-pocket.